cc-Mehdi/Introduction-to-Network/Contents/18_Key Exchange Mechanisms.md

 - Authenticating users and devices, such as in the [Public Key Cryptography for Initial Authentication in Kerberos](https://www.ietf.org/rfc/rfc4556.txt) (**PKINIT**) protocol used by the Kerberos network authentication system

 - Protecting sensitive information, such as in the encryption of personal data and confidential documents

+## ECDH

+[Elliptic curve Diffie-Hellman](https://medium.com/swlh/understanding-ec-diffie-hellman-9c07be338d4a) (**ECDH**) is a variant of Diffie-Hellman key exchange that uses elliptic curve cryptography to generate the shared secret key.
+It has the advantage of being more efficient and secure than the original Diffie-Hellman algorithm, including but not limited to: